prtkgpt/questdb.io/docs/guide/binaries.md

 ---
-title: How to use QuestDB with the binaries
+title: How to use QuestDB from the binaries
-sidebar_label: Using the binaries
+sidebar_label: From the binaries
 ---

 This guides shows how to install QuestDB using the binaries and how to start